How many people on a tour?

-The maximum number of people on most group tours is 12.
+The maximum number of people on most guided tours is about 12.
 Feel free to come in smaller groups, couples or by yourself.
 The objective is to include everyone and for all to have a good time, therefore the maximum number of tickets one person can buy is six.

 I can arrange private tours if you have a larger group or have something special in mind, please look at the private booking page.
-I can also plan out a custom self-tour for you, booking you onto brewery tours & providing maps & itinerary, which can be arranged for any day of the week.
+I can also customise a self-guided tour for you, booking you onto brewery tours, providing maps, itinerary and beer tokens, which can be arranged for any day of the week.

 What time do I need to arrive?

 Please arrive 5 mins before the start time to allow us to leave promptly.